top of page

 Upload: 100%.

 The last Delta bolted for the door.
 Almanza made the choice that could be defended.
 She flipped the switch.
-The Reaper’s targeting laser flickered to life and found the tin roof dead with a precise and obedient glimmer dead center.
-For a fraction of a second she imagined what two meters would have looked like.
+The Reaper’s targeting laser flickered to life and found the tin roof dead center with a precise and obedient glimmer.
+For a fraction of a second, she imagined what two meters would have looked like.

 Two bright streaks arced into frame.